AbbaszadehO/DKGN/README.md

 # Reference

-* Abbaszadeh, Omid, et al. "Data-driven and Knowledge-based Algorithms for Gene Network Reconstruction on High-dimensional Data."
-IEEE/ACM Transactions on Computational Biology and Bioinformatics (2020).
+* Abbaszadeh, O., Azarpeyvand, A., Khanteymoori, A., & Bahari, A. (2020).
+Data-driven and Knowledge-based Algorithms for Gene Network Reconstruction on High-dimensional Data.
+IEEE/ACM Transactions on Computational Biology and Bioinformatics.

 * [link](https://ieeexplore.ieee.org/abstract/document/9244641).